chalatz/tours/pages/tours/driving/seniors-tour.md

   - title: "(Stop Visit Photos)"
     desc: Stop and visit - go inside the sight/building for photos
   - title: 'Private Tour Activity Level:'
-    desc: Moderate or Easy (for most of the tours)
+    desc: Easy
   - title: 'Private Tour Vehicle:'
     desc: Sedan Car Mercedes Benz - hold 4 passengers comfortably, plus the driver (<a href="./group_mini_bus.htm">bigger group?</a>)
   - title: 'Private Tour Driver:'
     desc: English speaking knowledgeable tour/driver specialize in Private Tours
   - title: 'Private Tour Start Time:'
-    desc: 8:30 AM.
+    desc: 9:00 AM.
 Or later<br>If you are a Cruise Ship Passenger - depend on your cruise ship dock time.
 If the ship arrives late into port, we'll adjust our schedules, and the rental time will start from the moment you meet your tour/driver
   - title: 'Private Tour Meeting Point:'
     desc: Hotel / Port / Airport (Meeting point varies depending on option booked)
 gallery:
   group_1:
-  - thumb: "./img/Tour12/A-thumb.jpg"
+  - thumb: "./img/Tour13/1-thumb.jpg"
-    href: "./img/Tour12/A.jpg"
+    href: "./img/Tour13/1.jpg"
-    alt: Lindos Beach, Rhodes Custom Tour
+    alt: Mandraki port, Tours for Seniors in Rhodes
     position: first
-  - thumb: "./img/Tour12/B-thumb.jpg"
+  - thumb: "./img/Tour13/2-thumb.jpg"
-    href: "./img/Tour12/B.jpg"
+    href: "./img/Tour13/2.jpg"
-    alt: Grand Master Palace, Custom Tours in Rhodes Greece
+    alt: Mandraki Port, Tours in Rhodes for alone traveling seniors
     position: following
-  - thumb: "./img/Tour12/C-thumb.jpg"
+  - thumb: "./img/Tour13/3-thumb.jpg"
-    href: "./img/Tour12/C.jpg"
+    href: "./img/Tour13/3.jpg"
-    alt: Lindos Village, Rhodes Tailored-made Tours
+    alt: Rhodes New Town, Tours in Rhodes for limited mobility seniors
     position: following
-  - thumb: "./img/Tour12/D-thumb.jpg"
+  - thumb: "./img/Tour13/4-thumb.jpg"
-    href: "./img/Tour12/D.jpg"
+    href: "./img/Tour13/4.jpg"
-    alt: Charaki Village, Seaside Restaurant, Rhodes Custom Private Tours
+    alt: Anthonny Quinn Bay, Senior woman touring alone in Rhodes
     position: following
-  - thumb: "./img/Tour12/E-thumb.jpg"
+  - thumb: "./img/Tour13/5-thumb.jpg"
-    href: "./img/Tour12/E.jpg"
+    href: "./img/Tour13/5.jpg"
-    alt: Filerimos, Rhodes Custom-made Tours
+    alt: Pottery of Rhodes, Personalized tours for single seniors in Rhodes
     position: following
   group_2:
-  - thumb: "./img/Tour12/F-thumb.jpg"
+  - thumb: "./img/Tour13/6-thumb.jpg"
-    href: "./img/Tour12/F.jpg"
+    href: "./img/Tour13/6.jpg"
-    alt: Private Custom Tours in Rhodes Greece
+    alt: Rhodes Lindos, Rhodes senior women's tours
     position: first
-  - thumb: "./img/Tour12/G-thumb.jpg"
+  - thumb: "./img/Tour13/7-thumb.jpg"
-    href: "./img/Tour12/G.jpg"
+    href: "./img/Tour13/7.jpg"
-    alt: Ancient Theatre, Custom Tours in Rhodes Greece
+    alt: Rhodes Seaside village, Rhodes tours for senior citizens
     position: following
-  - thumb: "./img/Tour12/H-thumb.jpg"
+  - thumb: "./img/Tour13/8-thumb.jpg"
-    href: "./img/Tour12/H.jpg"
+    href: "./img/Tour13/8.jpg"
-    alt: Valley of the Butterflies, Rhodes Greece Custom Tour
+    alt: Rhodes Wineries, Rhodes shore excursions for single seniors
     position: following
-  - thumb: "./img/Tour12/I-thumb.jpg"
+  - thumb: "./img/Tour13/9-thumb.jpg"
-    href: "./img/Tour12/I.jpg"
+    href: "./img/Tour13/9.jpg"
-    alt: Kritinia Castle, Private Custom Tours in Rhodes
+    alt: Filerimos, Tours for Seniors in Rhodes
     position: following
-  - thumb: "./img/Tour12/J-thumb.jpg"
+  - thumb: "./img/Tour13/10-thumb.jpg"
-    href: "./img/Tour12/J.jpg"
+    href: "./img/Tour13/10.jpg"
-    alt: Monolithos Castle, Rhodes Tailored-made Tours
+    alt: Filerimos, Personalized tours for single senior woman in Rhodes
     position: following
 faq:
   items:
-  - q: How long are we stopping for pictures?
-Will we have time to look around?
-    a: Some spots are more time-consuming than others.
-With this in mind, there is no set time for each highlight.
-You will have plenty of time to look around and take photos of the landmarks and we watch how the tour progresses and adjust the tour accordingly.
+  - q: How much is the entrance fee on this tour?
+    a: No Entrance fee on this tour
+  - q: We actually have a group of 12 people, but all might not be interested in this itinerary.
+    a: You already have 3 cars which means maximum of flexibility.
+You can split to the different itineraries of your choices.
+Or if you are in a minibus we can customize the tour for you.
+  - q: I have read some of the reviews & I am sure we'll also have fun.
+    a: We certainly hope so!
   - q: What is Rhodes known for, in terms of food / beverage and souvenirs?
 What's the one thing we shouldn't miss?
     a: <span class="link_inline"><a href="food_greece_menus_meals_cuisine.htm">Traditional